Plasma The

 |

-It is easy to forget that science is essentially a
+It is easy to forget that science is

-and measurement.
-At older universities, long-established
+measurement.
+At older universities,

-Chairs of Natural Philosophy are generally now occupied
+Philosophy are now occupied by Professors

-by Professors of Physics.
+of Physics.

-See the next page on skepticism for an overview of
+See the next page on skepticism for an

-two of the leading philosophers of science, Karl
+overview of two of the leading

-Popper and Thomas Kuhn.
+Thomas Kuhn.

 |